How to communicate to improve employee engagement

-Using the results of research among 200,000 employees in 8,000 business units in 21 industries around the world as a reference, Gallup came to the view that when organizations satisfy certain basic human needs in the workplace, they increase their organizational productivity and profitability.
+Gallup consultants conducted a major meta-analysis of employee engagement in 2020, which used the results of research among 1.7 million employees in 112,000 business and work units in 54 industries in 96 countries as a reference.
+Huge!
+They came to the view that when organizations satisfy certain basic human needs in the workplace, they increase their organizational performance – improved productivity and profitability.
 In most situations, the needs of the employees and the organization can be met simultaneously.
 The research also found that employee engagement is a leading indicator of intention to stay in the job.

 These elements are measured by the simple, but fundamental, 12 statements listed below, which comprise the Gallup Workplace Audit.
 Each statement taps into one of the elements: